Instabug/Instabug-iOS/README.md

 	```
 	Make sure to replace `{{app_token}}` with your application token.
 Find it [here](https://instabug.com/app/sdk/).

-3. Add following keys to your application .plist file:

-	**NSMicrophoneUsageDescription** This should describe why you need to access microphone.
-Prompt message will not appear unless user try to attach voice note while reporting.
-The description can be something like "Voice notes recording requires access to microphone"

-	**NSPhotoLibraryUsageDescription** Should describe why your application needs to access Photo Library.
-Prompt message will not appear unless user try to attach photo from Photo Library.
-The description can be something like "Attaching images from Photo Library requires access to Photo Library"

-	They are required starting from iOS 10 to avoid AppStore rejection.
+## Notes
+Instabug needs access to the microphone and photo library.
+Starting from iOS 10, apps that don’t provide a usage description for those 2 permissions would be rejected when submitted to the App Store.

+For your app not to be rejected, you’ll need to add the following 2 keys to your app’s info.plist file with text explaining to the user why those permissions are needed:

+* `NSMicrophoneUsageDescription`
+* `NSPhotoLibraryUsageDescription`

+If your app doesn’t already access the microphone or photo library, we recommend using a usage description like:

+* "`<app name>` needs access to the microphone to be able to attach voice notes."
+* "`<app name>` needs access to your photo library for you to be able to attach images."

+**The permission alert for accessing the microphone/photo library will NOT appear unless users attempt to attach a voice note/photo while using Instabug.**

 ## More